akvorado/akvorado/console/data/docs/06-internals.md

 ## ClickHouse

-Migrations are done with a simple loop checking if a step is needed using a custom query and executing it with Go code.
-Database migration systems exist in Go, notably [migrate](https://github.com/golang-migrate/migrate), but as the tables we need to create depend on user configuration, it is more flexible to use code to check if the existing tables are up-to-date and to update them.
+For this OLAP database, migrations are done with a simple loop checking if a step is needed using a custom query and executing it with Go code.
+Database migration systems exist in Go, notably [migrate](https://github.com/golang-migrate/migrate), but as the table schemas depend on user configuration, it is preferred to use code to check if the existing tables are up-to-date and to update them.
 For example, we may want to check if the Kafka settings of a table or the source URL of a dictionary are current.